boto/boto3/docs/source/guide/credentials.rst

 Configuring Account ID-Based Endpoints
 --------------------------------------
 Boto3 supports account ID-based endpoints, which improve performance and scalability by using your AWS account ID to streamline request routing for services that support this feature.
-When using Boto3 with a compatible credential provider and service, the SDK automatically constructs an account ID-based endpoint instead of a regional endpoint.
+When Boto3 resolves credentials containing an account ID, it automatically constructs an account ID-based endpoint instead of a regional endpoint.

 Account ID-based endpoints follow this format: